blog

 Major hospitals that residents may turn to include Lenox Health Greenwich Village as well as the Bellevue Hospital Center and NYU Langone Medical Center in Kips Bay.

 East Village has been home to free-thinkers and artists for a while.
-While corporate interests have made inroads into some parts of this neighborhood, the area around the St. Mark’s Church on Second Avenue continues to support local art and artists.
+While corporate interests have made inroads into some parts of this neighborhood, just about every good NYC homebuyer guide highlights the fact that the area around the St. Mark’s Church on Second Avenue continues to support local art and artists.

 There are 23 primary and secondary schools in East Village.
 The public schools in East Village are part of NYC Geog District # 1 – Manhattan.
 The Northside Charter High School and NYC Geog District #14 – Brooklyn are in close proximity.